Children's Business Fair North Austin

 Two cupcake businesses?
 Not a problem.
 In general, we will let market forces play out, though we will let later entries know if another applicant has a similar idea so the later entrant can decide what to do.

-This will be an indoor fair for the Holiday Market.
-If you need a table, please let us know.
-We will not have tents for this fair due to the location.
+Summer fair is likely to be outdoors.
+Please bring or rent a 6ft table.
+Tent is optional, but would be up to vendor to bring.
 We are not likely to be able to accommodate needs for electricity.
 If you need electricity to run your booth, please contact us first or send a follow up email to your application.

 This event is designed to give children the experience of selling a product or service.

-Businesses that are created or run by parents can apply separately via email for a sponsor booth.
+Businesses that are created or run by parents can apply separately via email for a sponsor booth for $50 if space is available.
 We love having families at the fair, but parent-run booths are not eligible for awards.

 Jeff and Laura Sandefer and a few other families wanted to spark a sense of wonder and entrepreneurship in their children so they created the first Acton Children's Business Fair in Austin, Texas, in 2007.
 That year, there were seven entrepreneurs and around 25 attendees.
 Now, there are over 115 entrepreneurs and 1,500 attendees at the Acton Children's Business Fair in Austin.